Linguistics575/unlocking-text-main/azure/readme.md

 1. The easiest way to use these tools is to simply download this repository as a zip file and unzip it (although experienced git users may find it more convenient to clone it.)
 To download the repository, [from our main page](https://github.com/Linguistics575/unlocking-text-main), look for the green button that says "clone or download" and click it.
 Then cick, "download zip" as shown:
 ![download the zip file](https://github.com/Linguistics575/unlocking-text-main/blob/master/azure/screenshots/download-repository.png "Download the zip file")
 After downloading the zip file, you will have to unzip the folder, which on most platform is initiated simply by double-clicking it and moving the folder within (called `unlocking-text-main-master` to some convenient location, such as your documents folder for example.
-1. Our tools are written in Python3; therefore, you will need to have Python installed on your computer.
+1. Our tools are written in Python3; therefore, you will need to have Python3 installed on your computer.
 For experienced pythonistas, simply setup a python3 environment using the `requirements.txt` file and proceed to the [Usage](#usage) section.
 For everyone else, read the remaining installation instructions for your platform: [Windows](#remaining-instructions-for-windows-users), or [Linux and Mac](#remaining-instructions-for-linux-and-mac-users).

  #### Remaining instructions for Windows users
  *  You will set up a "virtual environment" to run our tools in.
 "Virtual environments" contain all the dependencies and packages required to run our code.
 However, you may have other python tools on your system, which may have different dependencies, which may even conflict with those needed here.
 To avoid these troubles, you will set up a "virtual environment" for our tools, which must be activated.
 This will keep the azure environment separate from the environments you may otherwise need.